Dr. Ambedkar Mani Mandapam: History

 In 1993, the Government of Tamil Nadu run by the AIADMK party decided to build a memorial and an auditorium for Ambedkar on 5 acres of land identified in Adyar creek.
-The foundation stone was laid by the then Chief Minister, J. Jayalalitha, in April 1993.
+The foundation stone was laid by the then Chief Minister, J. Jayalalithaa, in April 1993.
 However, environmental groups in the city challenged the decision in court.
 In March 1994, permission was granted by Justice Kanakaraj in a landmark judgment, allowing construction of a memorial on a 1.5 acre area at one end of the identified site, without constructing the auditorium or any other construction.
 The matter went to the court again for some other issues, and with disposal of the case, the foundation stone was laid again in December 1998.
 The memorial was then built on 0.75 acres of land and the remaining 0.75 acres was made available for provision for lawns and landscaping.

 After entangling in legal disputes for several years, the work on the construction of the memorial was entrusted to the Public Works Department in June 1999, with an allocation of ₹ 45 million.
 The initial site preparation was carried out by the Tamil Nadu Adi-Dravidar Housing and Development Corporation (THADCO).
 The memorial was declared open by the then Chief Minister, M. Karunanidhi, on 10 June 2000.